RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     {{<image filename="images/rc/button-database-config-security-server-ca-download.png" width="250px" alt="Use the Download server certificate button to download the Redis Cloud CA certificates." >}}{{< /image >}}

-1. Decide whether you want to enforce client authentication:
+1. Decide whether you want to require client authentication:

     - If you only want clients that present a valid certificate to be able to connect, continue to the next step.